Whitewood is basically a wood that comes from the tulip tree, which is also known as yellow poplar, tulip poplar, fiddle tree, or American tulip.

 The trees are commonly found in Connecticut and New York, with some instances of them growing in northern Florida.

-Fortunately, whitewood trees grow quickly and can be replenished.
-Their swift growth rates also mean it takes less time for them to be harvested.
+Fortunately, whitewood trees proliferate and can be replenished.
+Their swift growth rates also mean they take less time to harvest.

 In this article we will cover: